gnome-terminator/docs/source/gettingstarted.rst

 the terminal font.

-When a terminal is zoomed or maximised the zoom and maximise options disappear, and in their place isa **Restore all terminals** entry.
+When a terminal is zoomed or maximised the zoom and maximise options disappear, and in their place is a **Restore all terminals** entry.
 This will take you back to your windows original layout, and restore the font size if necessary.

 .. warning:: An outstanding issue is that sometimes the font size